How the Gilgo Beach serial killer turned the Long Island shore into a graveyard

 For around two decades, the sands and marshes of Long Island’s Gilgo Beach kept a dark secret.

-A killer or killers was at large, luring in escorts and sex workers and brutally murdering them.
+A killer or killers roamed the locality, luring in escorts and sex workers and brutally murdering them.

 Body after body was dumped along the shoreline, hidden for months and even years without being discovered.